maizzle/maizzle.com/content/privacy.md

 - Either by making use of any appropriate guarantees referred to in Article 46 of the GDPR.

 You can access all of these documents by contacting us at the address at the top of this Policy.

-Cookies and tracking technologies

-Our Website uses cookies to provide you with a better browsing experience.

 ### Your rights over your personal Data